 What's the secret then?
 How do we know what our customers really want?

 There are so many ways to get to the heart of someone's motivations, but we can boil it down in a one-word sentence.
 Ask.
 An audience is made of people, people is the plural of person, and a person likes to be heard.
-That's why understanding your audience is a fundamental outcome in Persuasion Design's curriculum.
+That's why understanding your audience is a fundamental part of the Campfire Method.
 Embrace this responsibility and your message will live at the intersection of what your audience needs and when they need it.

 Let's not waste our time assuming...
 This popsicle is melting, and someone, somewhere just ordered a dry burger and fries.